 Students Stephanie Krasnov and Travis Hinman give a presentation to the UNC Department of Dramatic Art about copyright protections for costume designers.

-advocates on behalf of clients who need to protect the words, symbols, names,
+students to be creative and effective advocates on behalf of clients who need assistance

-representing independent non-profits, educational institutions, and small businesses.
+non-profits, educational institutions, and small businesses.

 In addition to their direct client

 representation, students enrolled in the IP Clinic participate in a

 seminar meetings, scheduled by mutual agreement with the faculty supervisor,

 cover lawyering skills and federal and state laws that govern trademark

 IP Clinic has two concentration areas: